- 01Hard money loans at 10-13% interest make sense when the deal produces a 25%+ return — the spread is what matters, not the rate

 The Cap Rate Connection

-Here's the bridge back to last episode's lesson: the high-yield debt market exists because high-yield properties exist.
+The high-yield debt market exists because high-yield properties exist.
 A Class C duplex at a 10% cap rate can absorb a 9% DSCR loan and still cash-flow.
-A Class A condo at a 4% cap rate can't.
-Not even close.
+A Class A condo at a 4% cap rate can't — not even close.

 Your debt strategy and your property strategy have to match.
 High-yield debt plus high-yield property equals cash flow.
 High-yield debt plus low-yield property?
-Negative leverage.
+Negative returns.
 That's a losing formula.

 Challenge for Today

-Look at your next deal (or a deal you're analyzing) and match it to the right debt product:
+Match your next deal (or one you're analyzing) to the right debt product:

-- What's the hold period?
+- Hold period?
 Under 12 months = hard money.
 Over 12 months = DSCR or portfolio.

-- What's the property condition?
-Needs heavy rehab = hard money.
+- Property condition?
+Heavy rehab = hard money.
 Stabilized = DSCR.

-- How many mortgages do you already have?
+- How many mortgages do you carry?
 Under 10 = conventional is cheapest.
 Over 10 = DSCR or portfolio.

 - What's the spread?
-Take the property's cap rate and subtract the interest rate.
+Property cap rate minus interest rate.
 If the spread is 2%+ positive, the debt product works.
 If it's negative, you've got the wrong loan for the wrong deal.

 Resources Mentioned